raul23/ebook-classifier-training/README.rst

 Introduction
 ============
 I will be using different datasets of ebooks to test text classification.
+They will be of different size and categories.

 One of them is a small dataset that consists of 129 English ebooks (``pdf`` and ``djvu``) from 3 categories:

 - ``computer_science`` with label 0 and 48 ebooks
 - ``mathematics`` with label 1 and 50 ebooks